-The work of the Board of Directors and the Audit Committee in 2024 In 2024, the Board met on thirteen occasions, which included seven ordinary meetings, three extraordinary meetings and three meetings per capsulam.
+The work of the Board of Directors and the Audit Committee in 2024 three extraordinary meetings and three meetings per capsulam.
 Amongst other matters, the meetings considered investment cases and business operations based on the three pillars (Impact on society, Sustainability and Financial viability), annual and interim financial statements and related reports, CSRD, budget and business objectives, policy issues, organisational and staffing issues, and evaluation of the work of the Board of Directors and the CEO.
 Ordinary Board meetings were held in the form of physical meetings.